1. What the regulation says

 - Nominated Individual: holds overall provider-side accountability for Reg 19 compliance across all sites and services.

-- HR or recruitment lead: operates the Schedule 3 evidence-gathering process at recruitment, captures the record, and surfaces any gaps to the Registered Manager before the offer is confirmed.
+- HR or recruitment lead: operates the recruitment process and the Schedule 3 evidence-gathering, captures the record, and surfaces any gaps to the Registered Manager before the offer is confirmed.

-- : confirms qualification + competence sufficiency for the specific role.
+- : confirms qualification and competence sufficiency for the specific role.

 - All staff: notify the Registered Manager of any change to their professional-regulator status, health condition relevant to their role, or barring status.